mezzolite/react-crud-frontend/README.md

 </p>
 </details>

+**PART VI**

-Create a controlled form in AddDogForm that allows a user to add an adoptable dog to the list.
+1. Create a controlled form in AddDogForm that allows a user to add an adoptable dog to the list.
 It should have four inputs:
 * one for a dog's name,
 * one for a dog's breed,
 * one for a dog's age,
 * and one with a type attribute assigned to "submit".

-Refactor the AddDogForm component to hold a newDog object in state.
+2. Refactor the AddDogForm component to hold a newDog object in state.

-Add onChange handlers to the AddDogForm component inputs that update local state.
+3. Add onChange handlers to the AddDogForm component inputs that update local state.

-Give first three inputs a value that references corresponding information AddDogForm state.
+4. Give first three inputs a value that references corresponding information AddDogForm state.

 <details>
 <summary>What is a controlled form?</summary>